Quick Verdict

 - You operate in price-sensitive or emerging markets

-- You have sufficient scale to monetize via advertising
+- You have sufficient scale to monetize effectively via advertising

 - You plan to use ads as an entry layer in a hybrid monetization strategy